Not sure how to stimulate your baby, teach independent play, or worried they’re missing out on growth?

 - Build a habit of putting a toy away after they’re done using it, and teach it repeatedly.

-As an AMI-certified Montessori 0-3 guide and your parenting sidekick, I can help you offer engaging play experiences to your child with less clutter, mess and work on your end.
-Book a free 15-min call with me, share your challenges, and let’s create a plan together.
+As an AMI-certified Montessori 0-3 guide and your parenting sidekick, I can help you create engaging play experiences with less clutter, mess and work on your end.
+Book a free 15-min call with me, share your challenges, and let’s create a custom plan together.